mia-platform/documentation/docs/fast_data/create_projection.md

 * **timestampDate**: an instance of `Date` of the timestamp of the kafka message.
 * **keyObject**: an object containing the primary keys of the projection.
 It is used to know which projection document needs to be updated with the changes set in the value.
 * **value**: the data values of the projection, or null
+* **operation**: optional value that indicates the type of operation (either `I` for insert, `U` for update, or `D` for delete).
+It is not needed if you are using an upsert on insert logic (the default one), while it is required if you want to differentiate between insert and update messages.

 If the `value` is null, the operation is supposed to be a delete.
 The `keyObject` **cannot** be null.